 Crying Out for Help: Letters from the Minnie Tewel Baum Papers, 1938-1941 ~ Leah Davenport ~ From a collection of letters preserved in the Holocaust Archives at the College of Charleston, a reader can glean the story of Malie and Chaim Landsmann and their two daughters.
 Malie appealed to her cousin Minnie Tewel Baum of Camden, South Carolina, for help in getting out of Germany.
-As Malie's entreaties grew more desperate, Minnie came up
+As Malie's entreaties grew more desperate, Minnie came up against one bureaucratic roadblock after another......14

-Teaching the Holocaust with Letters: An Interview with Dr. Amos Bitzan ~ Chad S. A. Gibbs ~ History Professor Amos Bitzan at the University of Wisconsin-Madison tells how he used primary documents with a local connection to help his students achieve a deeper, more
+Teaching the Holocaust with Letters: An Interview with Dr. Amos Bitzan ~ Chad S. A. Gibbs ~ History Professor Amos Bitzan at the University of Wisconsin-Madison tells how he used primary documents with a local connection to help his students achieve a deeper, more personal understanding of the Holocaust.....16

 History Loves Company: A Tribute to Dale Rosengarten ~ Harlan Greene ~ The founding curator of the Jewish Heritage Collection retired February 15, 2023, leaving behind a body of work distinctive for its broad scope and exceptional caliber.
-A native New Yorker, she became the principal collector of South Carolina Jewish artifacts, photographs, and stories, and a leading advocate of sharing her discoveries though public education.
+A native New Yorker, she became the principal collector of South Carolina Jewish artifacts, photographs, and stories, and a leading advocate of sharing her discoveries through public education.
 Thoroughly

-Help Us Secure the Future of Your Past ~ Rachel Gordin Barnett ~ JHSSC has lined up a tremendous public program-"Paper Bridges": Letters of Hope and Despair, 1933-1945-for the Society's spring meeting, where presenters will discuss materials from the Jewish Heritage Collection's Holocaust Archives.
-To continue the work of preserving South Carolina Jewish history, JHSSC and JHC seek your support in their joint endowment his past October the Jewish Carolina hosted an amazing conference.
-Our joint meeting with the Southern Jewish Historical Society had over 125 participants from 22 states and 3 countries a weekend of presentations and panel discussions.
-Prior to Shabbat services at Kahal Kadosh Beth Elohim, the KKBE Sisterhood hosted a dinner, and Professor Michael across South Carolina.
-Collaborating with McKissick
+Help Us Secure the Future of Your Past ~ Rachel Gordin Barnett ~ JHSSC has lined up a tremendous public program-"Paper Bridges": Letters of Hope and Despair, 1933-1945 for the Society's spring meeting, where presenters will discuss materials from the Jewish Heritage Collection's Holocaust Archives.
+To continue the work of preserving South Carolina Jewish history, JHSSC and JHC seek your support in their joint endowment